MOMables® Healthy Lunches for Kids

 Instructions

-1. Preheat oven to 350 degrees.
+• Preheat oven to 350 degrees and position the oven rack in the middle of the oven.
 Line a large baking sheet with parchment paper.

-2. Place the tortillas onto the baking sheet and brush oil on both sides.
-Stack the tortillas and cut 3 ways making 6 triangles.
+• Place the tortillas onto the baking sheet and brush oil on both sides.
+Stack the tortillas and using a pizza cutter or knife, slice them 3 ways, making 6 triangles.
+For smaller tortillas, slice them 4 ways, into 8 triangles.

-3. In a medium-sized bowl, add the Parmesan, chili powder, smoked paprika, and salt, stir to combine.
-Toss the sliced tortillas into the spice mix, making sure each piece gets evenly coated and lay them in a single layer onto the baking sheet.
+• In a large bowl, combine the Parmesan, chili powder, smoked paprika, and salt, and stir to combine.
+Add the sliced tortillas into the spice mix, tossing them to coat both sides.
+Once coated, lay them flat on the lined baking sheet.

 Equipment